 This final example once again shows clear structure.
 The student established the theme of the paragraph by starting with Freud (blue), outlining and describing his argument.
 Then an example is introduced (with evidence of key details and wider reading with the facts displayed – even though a bit too long – yellow) Freud’s argument is then applied to the example (purple) then James is used against Freud but always in relation to same example (Nicky Cruz in green).

 Please let me know if you would like a copy of these essays by leaving a comment at the bottom or following the ‘contact me’ details on the Homepage.
 Alternatively to view all available teacher and student materials click on: R.S Resources.
-This digital goods store will allow you to quickly and safely download all materials (for a small charge).
-These include PowerPoints, lesson packs (with all worksheets and activities) key knowledge test packs (with answers), essay writing skills pack, revision packs and much more.
+This includes PowerPoints, lesson packs (with all worksheets and activities) key knowledge test packs (with answers), essay writing skills pack, revision packs and much more.
 I am always uploading new materials (as and when I cover them with my students) so it is worth checking regularly.
 These are all the materials I use with my own students, so they are tried and tested and available for you to download, keep and adapt over the years.

 Revision bubbles/ advice and sample questions with guidance found in: